A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

 \section{A novel quadrature algorithm for mortar integrals}

-The observations made in the previous section motivate the development of an alternative \textit{element-based} approach, for which the evaluation of the master basis functions at the integration points becomes a much cheaper operation.
+The observations made in the previous section motivate the development of an alternative EB approach, for which the evaluation of the projection of the master basis functions at the integration points becomes a much cheaper operation.
 In particular, we aim to avoid the projection of the Gauss quadrature points, which involves the solution of a set of non-linear problems.
 The main idea consists in redefining $\Pi$ as an interpolation operator, instead of a projector.
-To do this, we employ Radial Basis functions to compute a mesh free interpolant of each master basis, which can then be easily evaluated at any point on the slave side.
+To this aim, we employ Radial Basis Functions (RBF) to compute a mesh-free interpolation of each master basis function, which can be easily evaluated at any point on the slave side.
 The RBF interpolation introduces an additional approximation in the EB approach.
 We will show that the possible loss of accuracy is generally small and can be kept under control, while maintaining the benefits of improved algorithmic efficiency as the number of integration points increases.

-Clearly, the RBF interpolation represents an additional approximation step in the \textit{element-based} approach, with its accuracy controlling the convergence behaviour of the mortar method.
-We will show that the loss of accuracy can be small and totally acceptable for engineering applications, while keeping the advantage that the algorithm becomes much more efficient as the number of integration points grows.
-The proposed approach is denoted in the following as \textit{Radial Basis scheme} (RB).